 Meanwhile, members of Church A and B may both think that most of the Christians in other denominations are destined for Hell, along with most or all of the memberships of:

-Meanwhile many --perhaps most -- members of those non-Christian religions are certain that everyone else, including most or all Christians, are going to Hell.
+Meanwhile many --perhaps most -- members of those non-Christian religions are certain that everyone other than themselves, including most or all Christians, are going to experience extreme unpleasantness after death.

 This, of course, is a ridiculous situation.
 It causes some Agnostics and Atheists to conclude that if God really exists and cares about humans, that God would inform all humanity which is the "correct" religion.
-Since God doesn't do this, some Agnostics and Atheists use this as a proof to support their belief that God does not exist.
+Since God doesn't do this, some Agnostics and Atheists use this as a proof to support their lack of a solid belief in God.